-In the evolution of mobile networks from 4G to 5G, a key aspect is the separation between control plane and user plane.
-This separation, called CUPS (Control and User Plane Separation), is supported by the strict definition by 3GPP of a set of Network Functions and interfaces within the Core Network (CN) and the radio access (RAN) of a 5G network.
-In this article we will focus on some less-known functions with regard to the principal ones widely discussed in the literature and technical papers online, dealing both with the user plane and control plane protocol stacks for the non-3GPP access.
+In the evolution of mobile networks from 3G to 4G and 5G, a key aspect is the separation between control plane and user plane.
+This separation, called CUPS (Control and User Plane Separation), is supported by the strict definition by 3GPP of a set of Network Functions (NFs) and interfaces within the Core Network (CN) and the radio access (RAN) of a 5G network.
+In this article we will focus on some less-known NFs with regard to the principal ones widely discussed in the literature and technical papers online, dealing both with the user plane and control plane protocol stacks for non-3GPP access.

 |5G-RG||5G Residential Gateway|

 |SMF||Session Management Function|

 |TNGF||Trusted Non-3GPP Gateway Function|

 Reference 3GPP release 15 5G Standalone Architecture and UE interfaces